 St George’s Church, Radford Avenue, Kidderminster, DY10 2ES

-At St George’s we are involved in a variety of different styles of music and worship.
+At St George’s we use a variety of different styles of music and worship.
 We have five regular worship services each week ranging from a traditional Holy Communion Service at 8am every other Sunday morning to Worship for All, a less formal service, normally, at 11am on the 3rd Sunday of each month.
-Most services are around one hour long.
+Moreover, most services are around one hour long.
+We also have a children’s corner with toys and activities.

 Please see our Services and Calendar pages for more information regarding when the next service will take place.